-A variety of local dancers will compete at the Reuel Zielk Highland Dance Stage Sat., Aug.
-31 from 10-5pm and Sun., September 1 with workshops and competition.
+A variety of local dancers will compete at the Reuel Zielke Highland Dance Stage Sat., Sept.
+3 and Sun., Sept.
+4 morning with workshops and competitions in the afternoon.

-Dancers perform the famous Highland Fling and Sword Dance, Sailor’s Hornpipe, Irish Jig and more.
+Dancers perform the famous Highland Fling and Sword Dance, Sailor’s Hornpipe, Seann Triuhbas and more.

-Enjoy live music starting at 11am Sat. and Sun.
-Live Celtic musical acts will perform at the Young’s Pub Tent.
+Enjoy live music all weekend (schedule to be released soon) Live Celtic musical acts will perform at the Young’s Pub Tent.

 Food & Drink